 Twitter changes hacked content rules after Biden story furor

-Twitter said late Thursday it was changing its policy on hacked content after an outcry about its handling of an unverified political story that prompted cries of censorship from the right.
+Twitter was wrong to block weblinks to an unverified political story, CEO Jack Dorsey said on Friday, as the company responded to criticism over its handling of the story that had prompted cries of censorship from the right.

+“Straight blocking of URLs was wrong, and we updated our policy and enforcement to fix,” he tweeted.
+“Our goal is to attempt to add context, and now we have capabilities to do that.”

+Dorsey was weighing in after an executive at the social media company announced changes late Thursday to its policy on hacked content following an onslaught of criticism.

 And instead of blocking links from being shared, tweets will be labeled to provide context, Gadde said.